dankamongmen/notcurses/README.md

 <details>
   <summary>Notcurses looks like absolute crap in Windows Terminal.</summary>
-  Go to [Language Settings](ms-settings:regionlanguage), click "Administrative language settings", click "Change system locale", and check the "Beta: Use Unicode UTF-8 for worldwide language support" option.
+  Go to <a href="ms-settings:regionlanguage">Language Setting</a>, click
+  "Administrative language settings", click "Change system locale", and check the "Beta: Use Unicode UTF-8 for worldwide language support" option.
 Restart the computer.
 That ought help a little bit.
-Ensure your code page is 65001 with
+Ensure your code page is 65001 with <code>chcp 65001</code>.
-  <code>chcp 65001</code>.
 Try playing with fonts.
 </details>

 <details>